Elizabeth Wong: "I had begun with an image of fishermen hauling their nets out of the sea"

 ED: With your debut novel, you’re joining a new crop of Malaysian fiction writers in the English language who have been published in the past few years—Zen Cho, YZ Chin, Hanna Alkaf, Joshua Kam, Yangsze Choo.
 Have you felt that there is more openness now to hear from a greater variety of writers and experiences?
 And were there any things you felt you had to keep in mind to better speak to the world?

 EW: Yes!
 When I started writing the novel in 2008, the landscape had far fewer Malaysians writing about Malaysia—or for that matter, the Southeast Asian region in general.
 I think Tash Aw’s first novel came out around then.
 Writing in Manglish felt quite radical at that point in time; it is still radical, but there are now other writers who have done it quite successfully.

-There is definitely interest in reading and publishing works that centre around Malaysian experiences, as opposed to exoticised Othered versions, but interest doesn’t always translate to sales.
+There is definitely interest in reading and publishing works that center around Malaysian experiences, as opposed to exoticized Othered versions, but interest doesn’t always translate to sales.
 I always think of X Factor, or any other reality TV singing competition: the winner is usually someone who people think is the most talented and whom they want to win, but the most commercially successful, whose songs people actually buy, are usually the other finalists.

-Anyway, my book is Malaysian (mostly—can’t give away spoilers!) and it’s centred around the Malaysian reader, but I am also conscious of the average Western reader’s experience as well.
+Anyway, my book is Malaysian (mostly—can’t give away spoilers!) and it’s centered around the Malaysian reader, but I am also conscious of the average Western reader’s experience as well.
 While I don’t translate any terms or give direct explanations, I do try to coach more unfamiliar terms in context.
 No good being an X Factor winner if no one is going to buy my albums!
 To some extent.

 ED: Haha, I have to confess my ignorance of Robert Jordan.
 Will look him up!